AndrewSav/lib.remnant2.saves/README.md

 - Challenges - Achievements and Challenges progress for each of your characters
 - Edit Scrap - edit scrap quantity in your save using navigation system
 - Edit Scrap Raw - edit scrap quantity in your save using raw API
+- Set corrupted shards number to the maximum of ten
 - JSON - serialize safe file to and deserialize from JSON
 - Loadouts - display characters loadouts
 - Read Profile - read profile data: